Cobras in your Yard

-2. Buy a long PVC pipe (3m) and make a noose with thin flexible cord rope.
+2. Buy a long PVC pipe (3m) and make a noose with a thin flexible cord rope.
 Wearing safety glasses, catch the cobra in the noose.
 If you had a truck or had a helpful neighbor with one, and you can transport the snake safely in the back of the truck (still holding the snake in the noose) – you could take it to a remote area by water and drop it off to live another day.
-Use a truck with open bed.
+Use a truck with an open bed.
 Do not risk taking the cobra inside your vehicle.

 If no truck is available, can you and another person take a motorbike to a remote location – with the cobra in the noose far out to the side of the motorbike – and drop it off near water and away from houses?

-If not, can you walk a couple hundred meters into the forest and drop it off near a stream or lake?
+If not, can you walk a couple of hundred meters into the forest and drop it off near a stream or lake?